egerpaulj/Crawler.Core/ReadMe.md

 ## Crawler.RequestHandling.Core

 Core library to manage Request Throttling.
-Target websites should be over-loaded with requests (resulting in a denial-of-service).
+Target websites should NOT be over-loaded with requests (resulting in a denial-of-service).
 Instead requests should be throttled.

 ## Crawler.Management.Core